-- 1. Commends the Secretary-General on the publication of the fifth revised edition of the Globally Harmonized System of Classification and Labelling of Chemicals in the six official languages of the United Nations, in book form and on CD-ROM, and its availability, together with related informational material, on the website of the Economic Commission for Europe, which provides secretariat services to the Committee: - 2.
+- 1. Commends the Secretary-General on the publication of the sixth revised edition of the Globally Harmonized System of Classification and Labelling of Chemicals5 in the six official languages of the United Nations, electronically and in book form, and its availability, together with related informational material, on the website of the Economic Commission for Europe, which provides secretariat services to the Committee; - 2.
 Expresses its deep appreciation to the Committee, the Commission and the United Nations programmes, specialized agencies and other organizations concerned for their fruitful cooperation and their commitment to the implementation of the Globally Harmonized System; - 3.
-Requests the Secretary-General: - (a) To circulate the amendments to the fifth revised edition of the Globally Harmonized System to the Governments of Member States, the specialized agencies and other international organizations concerned; - (b) To publish the sixth revised edition of the Globally Harmonized System in all the official languages of the United Nations in the most cost-effective manner, no later than the end of 2015, and to make it available in book and electronic format and on the website of the Commission; - (c) To continue to make information on the implementation of the Globally Harmonized System available on the website of the Commission; - 4.
+Requests the Secretary-General: - (a) To circulate the amendments6 to the sixth revised edition of the Globally Harmonized System to the Governments of Member States, the specialized agencies and other international organizations concerned; - (b) To publish the seventh revised edition of the Globally Harmonized System in all the official languages of the United Nations in the most cost-effective manner, no later than the end of 2017, and to make it available in book and electronic format and on the website of the Commission; - (c) To continue to make information on the implementation of the Globally Harmonized System available on the website of the Commission; - 4.
 Invites Governments that have not yet done so to take the necessary steps, through appropriate national procedures and/or legislation, to implement the Globally Harmonized System as soon as possible;

-&lt;sup>5 ST/SG/AC.10/30/Rev.5.
+5 ST/SG/AC.10/30/Rev.6 and Corr.1.

-&lt;sup>6 ST/SG/AC.10/42/Add.3.
+6 ST/SG/AC.10/44/Add.3.